-Leon Hardy is the former COO and Senior Vice-President for Coeur Mining Inc. (CDE:NYSE), and has over 40 years of technical and operational experience which includes 12 years in Latin America.
+Mr. Hardy was COO and Senior Vice-President for Coeur Mining Inc. (CDE:NYSE) from 2008 to 2012 and Vice President and General Manager of Coeur Argentina based in Argentina while at Mina Martha from 2003 to 2008.
+Mr. Hardy has over 40 years of technical and operational experience which includes 12 years in Latin America.
 Mr. Hardy holds a Bachelor of Science in Geological Engineering from the University of Arizona, and is a registered professional engineer.
-Mr. Hardy resided in Argentina for 5 years, while being the general manager of the Martha Mine and was instrumental from the initial start-up thru the 240 TPD Mill construction and subsequent full scale operations.
+Mr. Hardy resided in Argentina for 5 years, while being the general manager of the Martha Mine and was instrumental from the initial start-up thru the 240 TPD Mill construction and subsequent full-scale operations.
 Mr. Hardy has operational, cost control, due diligence, strategic mine planning, and feasibility studies experience, and maintains strong political relationships with regional emphasis in Argentina.
+Upon retirement from Coeur Mining in January 2013, Mr. Hardy assumed various consulting roles which included, President and CEO of Rockstar Resources from 2013 to 2014, Managing Director and COO of Hunt Mining from 2015 to 2018, and Interim COO of the Company in 2019.
+Mr. Hardy became Director of the Company in February 2020.